Media Alert and Media Advisory

 Organizations are not consistent about posting alerts publicly on their web sites.
 News releases are almost always posted because they are meant to be public information that you want anybody to see.
 Alerts are most often over “public” events, so you don’t generally care if members of the general public see them, yet the alerts are not written nor structured with the expectation of public consumption.
 Still, I have posted examples of alerts in a sample area on Brightspace, so you can see alerts are not all that difficult to find (again, some of the sample documents are labeled “advisory” rather than “alert”) on the web.

-Because the alert is a request for coverage to the media, and because it's usually for a public event, it's most common that you would prepare both an alert and a news release for the same event.
+Because the alert is a request for coverage to the media, and because it's usually for a public event, it's common that you would prepare both an alert and a news release for the same event.
 The news release, unlike the alert, would be written like a news story and would always be posted.

 An alert is especially likely if you are hosting an event that would make for compelling images and/or video and audio coverage—your hope is that a photographer or videographer is assigned to come to your event to create visual content that will benefit your organization.
 An alert should be sent out a least a week before an event--longer before the event if the media outlet you target is itself a weekly or monthly publication.